- 1 Features:

 - Highly Accurate Ballistics Engine – The Applied Ballistics Mobile App runs a Point Mass ballistic solver.
 The program integrates the equations of ballistic motion numerically, using a 4th order Runge-Kutta routine at 1000 Hz.
 This is a standard way of solving dynamic equations of motion in aircraft and missile simulations.
 This particular solver was written by former missile design engineer and current ballistician Bryan Litz.

-- Custom Drag Curves – In the advanced version of the Applied Ballistics Mobile App, you can download custom drag curves to model a specific bullet, rather than referencing drag to a standard.
+- Custom Drag Curves – Applied Ballistics Mobile App features custom drag curves to model a specific bullet, rather than referencing drag to a standard.
 Using custom drag curves enables more accurate trajectory predictions for projectiles that slow to and below transonic speed which happens when shooting at Extended Long Range (ELR).

 - Firearm/Ammo Profiles – Build and store custom profiles that characterize your specific rifles, sights, and ammo for easy recall.

 - Restore Purchases – If you purchased an Applied Ballistics Custom Drag Curve, and had to re-sync your profiles from the web, or you had to re-install the program.
 You can Restore Purchases from the Firearm Library Menu, and it will restore previously purchased drag curves.

 - Bullet Library – The Applied Ballistics Mobile App currently has a built-in library including Bryan Litz’ measured ballistic coefficients for over 780 popular bullets.
 This allows you to easily select your bullet and have its data loaded into your ammo profile automatically.
 The bullet library will continue to expand in future updates.

 - Distance Calculator – Use the built-in distance calculator to estimate target range using your scope’s reticle (supports MOA, IPHY and Mils).